bigmountainstudio/What-is-new-in-SwiftUI/README.md

 * [defaultFocus](https://developer.apple.com/documentation/swiftui/view/defaultfocus(_:_:priority:)) - Default focus is evaluated by assigning a value to a given focus state binding.

 ## Searchable
-There are over a dozen new searchable modifiers that can be used now.
+There are over a dozen new [searchable initializers](https://developer.apple.com/documentation/swiftui/capsule/searchable(text:scope:placement:prompt:scopes:)-58flg) that can be used now.
 Rather than go through them all, I think it would be better to just list out some of the new parameters:
 * **scope**: A binding for the active scope of the search field.
 * **scopes**: A view builder representing the scopes of the search field which will be used to populate a Picker.
 * **token**: A view builder that creates a view given an element in tokens.
 * **tokens**: A collection of tokens to display and edit in the search field.
-* **suggestedTokens**: A collection of tokens to display as suggestions.
+* **[suggestedTokens](https://developer.apple.com/documentation/swiftui/capsule/searchable(text:tokens:suggestedtokens:placement:prompt:token:)-6b62c/)**: A collection of tokens to display as suggestions.

-* [SearchSuggestionsPlacement](https://developer.apple.com/documentation/swiftui/searchsuggestionsplacement) - A structure that defines ways in which search suggestions may be placed. (automatic, content, menu)
+[SearchSuggestionsPlacement](https://developer.apple.com/documentation/swiftui/environmentvalues/searchsuggestionsplacement) - A structure that defines ways in which search suggestions may be placed. (automatic, content, menu)

 ## Presentation Modifiers
 * [presentationDetents](https://developer.apple.com/documentation/swiftui/view/presentationdetents(_:)) - Sets the available detents for the enclosing sheet. (medium, large, custom, fraction, height)